 Contamination by hydrocarbons can occur in surface water and wastewater and, after certain pollution incidents, also in ground water.
-According to DIN 38409 a distinction has conventionally been made between the following: a) Involatile lipophilic substances with boiling point >250° C, b) All substances which can be extracted into 1,1,2-trichlorotrifluoroethane ($C_2C_3F_3$) and which remain after removal of polar materials, c) All substances which can be extracted into 1,1,2-trichlorotrifluoroethane and which can be separated directly by gravity.
+According to DIN 38409 a distinction has conventionally been made between the following: a) Involatile lipophilic substances with boiling point >250° C, b) All substances which can be extracted into 1,1,2-trichlorotrifluoroethane ($C_2Cl_3F_3$) and which remain after removal of polar materials, c) All substances which can be extracted into 1,1,2-trichlorotrifluoroethane and which can be extracted into 1,1,2-trichlorotrifluoroethane and which can be separated directly by gravity.
 The procedures generally do not give any information on defined component classes or individual compounds.